tschaub/serve/readme.md

 | ------------------------- | --------------------------------- | --------------------------------- |
 | `/path/to/dir/`           | existing `index.html` is served   | directory listing is served       |
 | `/path/to/dir/index.html` | redirect to `/path/to/dir/`       | existing `index.html` is served   |

+### `--spa`

+Serve a single-page app.
+The `--spa` flag makes it so requests for paths that don't exist in the configured `dir` will be served with the `index.html` page.
+This allows for client-side routing.